stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 * typical vortex line density and tangle properties,
 * a qualitative regime label (for example Kolmogorov like, Vinen like).

 This library is fixed once and used for all states `m`.
-It is not allowed to depend on the state being evaluated.
+It is not allowed to depend on the particular state being evaluated.

 3. Refinement schedule